hammertux/hammertux.github.io/_posts/2020-03-27-libc-start.md

-After the lecture I got a few questions regarding how main is called and who is its caller.
-As Cristiano mentioned today, (g)libc is the caller of main in C programs.
-Even though this goes beyond the scope of the course and it's perfectly fine for you to ignore the rest of this message, if you're curious about what is happening, take a few minutes to read on and if you have gdb/objdump, you can follow along :)
+(g)libc is the caller of main in C programs.
+If you're curious about what is happening, take a few minutes to read on and if you have gdb/objdump, you can follow along :)

 _Note: This is valid for Linux X86-64!_

-**This is somewhat more advanced material than what we will be covering in the course, so if you have any questions please feel free to contact me (a.didio@student.vu.nl)**

 ## Starting simple

-If we take a simple C program such as the one shown in the lecture slides:
+If we take a simple C program:

 ```C